Key takeaways

 How predictive models support precision medicine development

 By tracking the entire patient journey, natural history studies enrich our understanding of diagnosis timelines, treatment effects, and the overall patient experience.
-These insights are pivotal for developing predictive models that:
+These datasets directly inform the development of predictive models that:

-• Forecast disease progression and timelines: Predictive models can anticipate how a disease might progress, allowing for timely and effective interventions.
+- Forecast disease progression and timelines: Predictive models can anticipate how a disease is likely to progress, supporting earlier intervention decisions aligned with individual patient risk profiles.

 Predictive models derived from natural history studies are practical tools that directly inform the development of precision medicine treatments.
 By synthesizing longitudinal patient data with genetic and clinical profiles, these models support more precise eligibility criteria, more realistic enrollment projections, and more targeted intervention strategies.
 For sponsors designing genetically stratified trials, this level of insight reduces guesswork at the protocol stage and strengthens the foundation for downstream execution.